tiagodeluna/study-notes/DevOps/devops-edx-course.md

  - Reinforce extrinsic motivation mindsets
  - Efforts over outcome based extrinsic rewards (effort-based rewards) are less influenced by the Overjustification Effect

+##### Individuals Motivation

+ - Use incentives approprietely
+ - Challenge mindsets: A variation of the Growth Mindset.
+It's a very powerful tool, under-explored in our industry
+ - Visualise the effort, not the success
+ - Intent-based motivation (individual control)
+ - Focus on the effort, not the outcome